So, you’re considering an EMBA?

 - Sketch out concrete plans to carve out time for school in your schedule.

 Even if you plan to attend a weekend-only program, and even if you are without major personal obligations, you still can’t just add hours to a week on top of your current schedule without any change (and maintain excellence).
 Moreover, this accommodation may take some sensitive planning since it almost certainly involves other people.
 (Sometimes this can be a “plus” for subordinates; if you must delegate more, they gain the opportunity to shoulder higher level responsibilities.)
 For your own sake and for the sake of your application (as you may have to explain this in an essay or interview), start this planning now.

 - Make sure your recommenders and you are on the same page about your future.

-If you’re planning to stay with your current company throughout and after your MBA, your goals will necessarily include it.
+If you’re planning to stay with your current company during and after your MBA, your goals will necessarily include it.
 Sometimes, recommenders comment on your future career (either on their own initiative or in response to a question).
 It’s not too great if your and your recommender’s ideas about your career differ!

 - Identify elements of your work that differentiate you and that will allow you to contribute distinctively to class discussions.

-Your current work scenario, and your work situation over the next one to two years, is what you will directly bring to the EMBA table.
+Your current work scenario, and your work situation over the next one to two years, are what you will directly bring to the EMBA table.
 Look at your experience from the perspective of someone outside it; what would be most interesting and relevant?
 Plan to integrate those points into your application, in the essays, resume, and interview.